-"[W]hat I have seen is after the last 10 or 15 years . . . it's not that you are not going to rehabilitate, it is you have rehabilitated and you have changed your life, and you have wonderful reviews from where you do the work in the prison, at the bakery, and you also have very strong family support, particularly from your nephew who works at the Hill House.
+[W]hat I have seen is after the last 10 or 15 years . . . it's not that you are not going to rehabilitate, it is you have rehabilitated and you have changed your life, and you have wonderful reviews from where you do the work in the prison, at the bakery, and you also have very strong family support, particularly from your nephew who works at the Hill House.
 He will be able to, I'm almost certain, get you work when the time comes if and when you get paroled.

 Id. at A63 (emphasis added).
-The new sentence, which applies retroactively, renders him parole eligible.
+James's new sentence, which applies retroactively, renders him parole eligible.

 James now serves only one life sentence-the one imposed for a conviction of Section 2704, Assault by a Life Prisoner.
-Yet, James was not a life prisoner.
-While he is parole-eligible on his juvenile conviction, he remains sentenced to confinement for life for an assault.
+Yet, James is not a life prisoner.
+While he is parole-eligible for his juvenile conviction, he will nevertheless be confined for his lifetime for an assault.